Vansh-Baghel/HTML-files/Theory_CSS/Theory_Codes/Theory_css.md

 - It doesnt get blurly however times we zoom it.
 Its size is also smaller than jpg , etc.
 - It gives more control than img to change the img , like we can change the lines of flowchart, eyes of any face , width of image , etc

+## Units

+- rem is like it will multiply the value with the root value ie with the html's value which could be set or like the default.
+- For **padding** , **font-size** and **margin** (margin not always) use **rem** because it makes the things look good in different device with different defaults.
+- em must not be used because it multiplies the value with the parent's/ ancestor's value .
+If you use it in twice nesting then it'll multiply the value twice which could be fatal and confusing.

+## Media query

+- So in this we must align the tags according to the size in ascending order otherwise it wont work.
+- Try to include this style at the end of your website.
+- Make your website for phone and then through this styling make it for desktop.
+- We have to use min/max-width after the @media query and also in the containers to stop their size after a certain limit.

+fd